 How about you ?

-What do you think through when you’re analyzing your photography workflow?
+What do you think through when you’re analyzing how efficient your photography workflow is?
 How about when you decide to change things in your workflow?
 I love to hear what other photographers think through…so please leave a comment below and share your experience.